 \section{Equivocation Protection}

-We discussed how the malicious relay does not perform active attacks \emph{against availability}.
-However, the relay can perform activate attacks to break other properties, namely the anonymity of the clients.
-In practice, a credible scenario is a router infected with malware or compromised by the adversary, spying on honest users on a corporate network.

-In an organisational network, the relay --- the gateway to the Internet --- has a powerful position.
-In particular, it sees and handles packets for all clients.
-Potentially, those packets are not even encrypted, as it is the responsability of higher-level protocols (\eg TLS) and some message are de-facto not encrypted (\eg DNS requests).
-In this context, the relay can perform a powerful attack to de-anonymize clients: instead of broadcasting packets to all clients, the relay send different messages to each client, and hopes that their subsequent behavior will reveal which client actually decrypted the broadcasted message.
-Informally, the relay can break \emph{receiver-anonymity}, and this is called an \emph{equivocation attack}.
+In both versions of \anonymize above (Protocols~\ref{alg:prifi} and~\ref{alg:prifi2}), the relay broadcasts the downstream traffic $\vec{d}$ to all clients to ensure receiver anonymity.
+However, no mechanism enforces truthful broadcast, so a malicious relay can perform \emph{equivocation attacks}: \ie send different messages to each client, hoping that their subsequent behaviors will reveal which client actually decrypted the message.
+This attack can be seen as a ``poisoning'' of downstream traffic.

-\para{Equivocation example.} Client $C_1$ and $C_2$ are both honest.
+\para{Equivocation Example.} Clients $C_1$ and $C_2$ are both honest.
 On the first round, the relay decodes an anonymous DNS request.
-Instead of broadcasting the same DNS answer to $C_1$ and $C_2$, the relay sends two \emph{different} answers to $C_1$ and $C_2$, containing $\text{IP}_1$ and $\text{IP}_2$, respectively.
-Later, the relay decodes an anonymous TCP packet with $\text{IP}_2$ as destination.
-He can guess that $C_2$ made the request, as $C_1$ has never received $\text{IP}_2$.
+Instead of broadcasting the same DNS answer to $C_1$ and $C_2$, the relay sends two different answers containing $\text{IP}_1$ and $\text{IP}_2$, respectively.
+Later, the relay decodes an anonymous IP packet with $\text{IP}_2$ as destination.
+It can guess that $C_2$ made the request, as $C_1$ has never received $\text{IP}_2$.

+In practice, a credible scenario is a router infected with malware or compromised by the adversary and spying on honest users of a corporate network, possibly colluding with the endpoints contacted by the clients.

+We note that previous DC-net systems do not mention this issue~\citep{corrigan2010dissent,wolinsky2012dissent,corrigan2013verdict}.
+The attack is possible because a malicious party relays the information, which can happen in both Dissent~\cite{wolinsky2012dissent} and Verdict~\cite{corrigan2013verdict}.
+If the traffic is unencrypted, the attack is trivial.
+The use of higher-level encryption (\eg TLS) can offer a mitigation, \emph{if} we further assume that the remote endpoint does not collude with the malicious relay.
+In practice, having two particular entities under the control of the adversary (the relay and some interesting external service, \eg WikiLeaks) does not seem impossible, however.

+On the contrary, we note that due to their different design, mix-nets and onion-router networks are typically not affected by this attack.

-Intuitively, to thwart an equivocation attack, clients need to agree on what they received before transmitting anything.
+\para{\prifi Solution.} Intuitively, to thwart an equivocation attack, clients need to agree on what they have received before transmitting their next message.
 In \prifi, this is achieved without adding extra latency and without synchronization between clients.
-More precisely, clients encrypt their upstream messages before anonymizing them.
-This encryption depends on the downstream \emph{history} of messages, and the relay is unable to compute a plaintext if not all clients share the same history.
+Clients encrypt their messages before anonymizing them; the encryption key depends on the history of downstream messages and also on the shared secrets with the \servers.
+The relay is thus unable to recover a plaintext if not all clients share the same history.